0mlml/vasara/README.md

 ### Duplicate Title Stacking
 Windows with the same titles will have a (number) added automatically.
 This can be disabled with the `disableTitleStacking` option.

+You can also block duplicate windows with the `unique` flag.

 ![Screenshot of title stacking](.github/window-stacking.png)